Did you know skin cancer is the most common type of cancer in Australia?

 What are the risks associated with skin cancer surgery?

-Skin cancer surgery is associated with the following risks:
+Although usually straight forward, skin cancer surgery can be associated with the following risks:

 How much does skin cancer removal cost?